mecid/mecid.github.io/_posts/2019-09-04-modeling-app-state-using-store-objects-in-swiftui.md

 }
 ```

 The environment is a perfect candidate to keep store objects.
-The environment can share it between multiple views without explicit injection via init method.
+Environment can share it between multiple views without explicit injection via init method.
 To learn more about the benefits of *Environment* in *SwiftUI*, take a look at "[The power of Environment in SwiftUI](/2019/08/21/the-power-of-environment-in-swiftui/)" post.

 ![todos-screenshots](/public/todo.jpeg)

 #### Conclusion
 Today we talked about the way of modeling app state by using multiple store objects.
 I really enjoy the simplicity of this approach and how easily you can scale your app by injecting more store objects into the environment.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading and see you next week!